taosdata/TDengine/docs/en/05-develop/01-connect/09-rest-api.md

 ## Config

-Run this command in your terminal to save TDengine cloud token and URL as variables:
+Run this command in your terminal to save the TDengine cloud token and URL as variables:

 <Tabs defaultValue="bash">
 <TabItem value="bash" label="Bash">